One surefire way to get started saving money to invest is by following the 50/30/20 rule, which divides your after-tax income into three categories.

-Saving 50 percent of your income for necessities, 20 percent for savings and investments and 630 percent for wants might feel like an impossible feat.
+Allocating 50 percent of your income to necessities, 20 percent for savings and investments and 30 percent for wants might feel like an impossible feat.
 But, again, building healthy habits (and breaking dangerous old ways) is key.

 Your necessities should consume half of your income, which means that you can set aside 50 percent of each paycheck to pay for things like your rent, your car loan, your commuting costs to the office, your phone bill, your groceries, your insurance premiums, your minimum credit card payments and other necessary expenses.
 And, sure, you have to cover these costs — but there are most likely ways you can cut some of them down.

 For example, you need to shop for groceries each week but you can shop smartly by choosing cheaper products, actually applying those coupons you always toss, and cutting back on items you could do without or that never seem to last anyway.
 Maybe it’s time to shop around for a more affordable health insurance plan or start carpooling to work to split costs.
 Your minimum credit card payment is also a must, but ask yourself if it needs to be so high next month — what of your wants are costing you more than you’d care to admit?

 You can allocate 30 percent of your income to your wants, which means that you can spend a healthy chunk of each paycheck on expenses like dinners, shopping and travel.
 There’s ample room for improvement here.